google-research/robopianist/README.md

 ## Installation

-RoboPianist is supported on both Linux and macOS and can be installed with Python 3.8 up to 3.10.
+RoboPianist is supported on both Linux and macOS and can be installed with Python >= 3.8.
 We recommend using [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage your Python environment.

-**3.11 will be supported once the numba team resolves [#8304](https://github.com/numba/numba/issues/8304).**

 ### Install from source